- Readers Rating

 The mere mention of interior design trends may throw some people off.
 We’ve stripped away the pretentiousness to bring you an honest breakdown of the styles taking the nation by storm.

-Painter Jessica Zoob has always had an appreciation of untamed landscapes, and she too believes 2018 has opened the door for more colourful expressionism within our homes while still keeping a softness, so strip away the neutrality from your walls and let your home have a soft breath of nature with your next colour palette.
+Painter Jessica Zoob has always had an appreciation of untamed landscapes, and she too believes 2019 has opened the door for more colourful expressionism within our homes while still keeping a softness, so strip away the neutrality from your walls and let your home have a soft breath of nature with your next colour palette.

 While keeping the earthy natural feel we’re seeing a surge in up-cycling of older materiel and furnishings.
 In an age of recycling and appreciating our natural world we’re seeing it reflected in our homes.
 Neil Greenwood of Higgins Cladding agrees and theorised that’s in part down to people reminiscing of previous era’s of design and people from the 50s, 60s and 70s are incorporating older styles into modern living.
 Styles that traditionally have earthy feels lend to nostalgic retro up-cycling.

 Travel has always influenced interior design in the UK, we’re a melting pot of cultures and ideas and that has spread into our homes.
-Fusion collections have become ever popular in 2018 and support the earthy colours and textures we’re adopting.
+Fusion collections have become ever popular in 2019 and support the earthy colours and textures we’re adopting.
 Decorative items such as mandalas aren’t a fad, they’re representative of other cultures influencing us and developing our own.

 This all amounts to the collective atmosphere and space of our homes moving past sterility and neutrality.
 Homely atmospheres inspired by nature, travel and our own past are leading to gorgeous lived-in designs.